How to Win More

 When you do stray from homophony, always think of the composite text: what the audience will hear when everyone is singing at once.
 The composite text is often quite different from how your text appears on the page.

-3. Is the text set well?
+3. Ask: is the text set well?

 There's a measure of John Corigliano's Fern Hill where a cut-off from one part's line turns what's written on the page as “the trees and leaves” into what the audience perceives as “trees and sleeves.”
 Singing this piece as an undergrad, I was completely baffled by this extra syllable.
 I thought my ears were tricking me every time, until I took a careful look at the score.